George Washington University: Virginia

 The George Washington University also operates a research and graduate campus in Ashburn, Virginia (near Dulles International Airport) which was established in 1991.
 Starting with a donation of 50 acre from Robert H. Smith, the campus grew to 101 acre by 2010.
+Besides graduate education, this campus also offers undergraduate education to students, including Health Science, Cybersecurity & Information Technology, and Nursing.

 Additionally, the university also operates several other graduate satellite education centers.
 These include the Alexandria Graduate Education Center in Alexandria, the Graduate Education Center in Arlington, and the Hampton Roads Center in Newport News.
 The Virginia Science and Technology Campus hosts research and educational partnerships with industry and government officials and offers more than 20 graduate degrees.

 The Virginia Science and Technology Campus is home to the first walkable solar-power sidewalk in the world.
 The project began in 2012 and was completed two years later, inaugurated in October 2014.